FischbachLab/nf-blast/README.md

 | parallel -j 4 "bash run_multi_file_blast.sh {}" &> run_multi_file_blast.log &
 ```

-NOTE 1: The above command will run 4 jobs in parallel.
+>**NOTE 1**: The above command will run 4 jobs in parallel.
 You can change the number of jobs to run in parallel by changing the `-j` parameter.
+>
-NOTE 2: The above command has only been tested on a Mac or Unix system.
+>**NOTE 2**: The above command has only been tested on a Mac or Unix system.
 It may not work on Windows.